gurditsingh/hydeout/_posts/test.md

 ## How data stored on Internally

 ### 1. Row oriented
 Row oriented databases are databases that organize data by record, keeping all of the data associated with a record next to each other in memory.
+A row wise stored methodology, rows are stored contiguously on disk.
+The data stored one after another inside of block.
+This type of storage methodology can be great if your goal is to access full rows at a time.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDg3NDQzOTYsMTU4NTIwNTg0MywtNzczNj
+eyJoaXN0b3J5IjpbLTE1MTA3NDM0NTMsMTU4NTIwNTg0MywtNz
-UwMDc1LDkyMTA5OTI2Myw5NTI5NDk5NzQsLTExMjM5NTA3MzYs
+czNjUwMDc1LDkyMTA5OTI2Myw5NTI5NDk5NzQsLTExMjM5NTA3
-LTIwODg3NDY2MTIsLTIwODg3NDY2MTJdfQ==
+MzYsLTIwODg3NDY2MTIsLTIwODg3NDY2MTJdfQ==
 -->